-A biofilm is a group of bacteria that can adhere to the surface of a breast implant through the formation of a slimy glue-like substance.
-The formation of these biofilms around an implant may have a link with subclinical infections, capsular contracture, and other systemic symptoms.
+A biofilm is a group of bacteria that can adhere to a breast implant’s surface through the formation of a slimy glue-like substance.
+The formation of these biofilms around an implant may link with subclinical infections, capsular contracture, and other systemic symptoms.

-Signs and How to Detect Biofilm on Breast Implants
+Signs & How to Detect Biofilm on Breast Implants

 It is not always evident if a biofilm is present around a breast implant.
 Patients may have subtle signs of pain, breast distortion, and other subtle symptoms (e.g., feeling tired all the time).

-Unfortunately, there are no blood or imaging tests that can diagnose whether or not a biofilm has developed around breast implants.
-On physical exam, the breast implant may feel firmer than expected, or the breast may be visibly distorted.
-Diagnosis is made by physical exam, your symptoms, and whether or not the symptoms have improved with other forms of medical treatment.
+Unfortunately, there are no blood or imaging tests that can diagnose whether a biofilm has developed around breast implants or not.
+The breast implant may feel firmer than expected on physical exam, or the breast may be visibly distorted.
+Diagnosis is made by physical exam, your symptoms, and whether the symptoms have improved with other medical treatment forms.

 Risks of Bacterial Biofilm on Breast Implants

-Biofilms allow the bacteria to survive on the surface of the breast implant and also provide a barrier against antibiotics.
-Biofilms can cause an acute infection, but it can rarely cause an immediate problem.
+Biofilms allow the bacteria to survive on the breast implant surface and provide a barrier against antibiotics.
+Biofilms can cause an acute infection, but they can rarely cause an immediate problem.